open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

 ## Microbenchmarks

 Microbenchmarks are defined as tests that measure performance of small units of code.
-SDKs MAY implement any number of microbechmark tests as needed.
+SDKs may implement any number of microbechmark tests as needed.
-However, all SDKs SHOULD implement the following:
+SDKs can use the following tests as a guideline to get started:

 ### Create Spans